top of page

 IV SWORDS The Tribute Tarot

-Yet influence alone remains inert without translation.
-My intention was never to mimic their language but to extend it — to let their grammar of faith and structure find its own inflection in a contemporary voice but one that in homage to Pamela Colman Smith.
+Influence alone remains inert without translation.
+My intention was never to mimic their language, but to let their grammar of drama, structure, light, shadow, and symbolic pressure find a contemporary inflection — while remaining in clear homage to Pamela Colman Smith.

-The Tribute Tarot, in that sense, stands as a conversation across centuries between artists.
-Yet it is only one part of a larger body of work.
-Beneath the deck lies a wider practice — painting, sculpture, and conceptual experiments developed over many years — what I call The Well Beneath, the deeper ground from which this project emerged.
+The deck is also only one part of a larger body of work.
+Beneath it lies a wider practice — painting, sculpture, drawing, and conceptual experiments developed over many years — what I call The Well Beneath, the deeper ground from which this project emerged.

 © 2026 Sand Laurenson